-The Company's financial instruments consist of recorded amounts of cash, deposits, funds held in trust, accounts receivable, as well as, bank indebtedness, accounts payable and accrued liabilities, promissory notes payable, and long-term debt.
+The Company's financial instruments consist of recorded amounts of deposits, accounts receivable, as well as, bank indebtedness, accounts payable and accrued liabilities, promissory notes payable, and long-term debt.

-The Company has classified cash and deposits as held for trading measured at fair value with any gains and losses identified during periodical evaluations recorded in net income.
+The Company has classified deposits as held for trading measured at fair value with any gains and losses identified during periodical evaluations recorded in net income.
 The carrying value of these financial assets approximates their fair value due to their short period to maturity.